Peeragogy/Peeragogy.github.io/introduction.md

 Translating a book that’s continually being revised is pretty much a nightmare.
-With due respect to the valiant volunteer efforts that have been undertaken, it might be more convenient for everyone involved to just pay professional translators.
+With due respect to the valiant volunteer efforts that have been undertaken, it might be more convenient for everyone involved to just pay professional translators or fostering a process of collective translation.
 But for that, we’ll need a pretty serious budget.
 See below.

 Next steps?
 What’s the future of the project?